koii-network/docs/quickstart/scaling-tasks/spheron-infrastructure.md

 #### YAML Configuration

 Let's start from the beginning.
 How will your task-runners use Spheron on their end?
-Koii provides a one-click solution for that problem with our parthership with Spheron.
+Koii provides a one-click solution for that problem with our partnership with Spheron.

-All you need to do is to add the following lines to your `config-task.yml` file.
+All you need to do is add the following lines to your `config-task.yml` file.

 ```yaml
 - type: TASK_VARIABLE